 We have short Focus resources which look in detail at single artworks along with more in depth resources to help you plan and deliver exciting projects……

-The post Free Young People’s Workshops (16-18) appeared first on The Courtauld.
+The post Young People’s Workshops (16-18) appeared first on The Courtauld.

 ]]>